 Massachusetts General Hospital, Downtown Boston

 While a visit to the hospital may not be high on your Boston itinerary, the Ether Dome certainly should be.
 Located in the Massachusetts General Hospital, this hidden surgical amphitheater is home to where the first successful public surgery using ether as an anesthetic was first held.
 With more than 8,000 live operations taking place from 1821 to 1868, the Ether Dome is a significant, yet somewhat spooky, destination that’s also free for the public to explore on weekdays.
 Be sure to check out the intricate architecture and surgical tools as well as a 2,500-year-old Egyptian mummy that was once operated on in this haunting yet fascinating 19th-century medical room.

 Visiting a new city typically goes hand in hand with stopping by the most popular, tourist-approved destinations.
 And while there’s absolutely nothing wrong with exploring the must-see spots that make Boston so special, sometimes you need to check out the hidden gems to truly appreciate the unique and charming character of this city.

+And finally, do bookmark this page if this particular city is on your list!
 Whether your goal is to discover the extraordinary secrets of Boston or just escape the tourist-filled crowds, this list will guide you through the creepiest, most fascinating, and oh-so-delicious spots in the United State’s most historic city.

 Contributing members are responsible for the accuracy of content contributed to A World to Travel.